9 fun ways to celebrate Earth Day with kids

-Whether you're a parent, a babysitter or a nanny, you can show them the importance of nurturing nature by doing some of these earthy activities -- while sharing why they're important and getting a little dirty at the same time.
+Whether you're a parent, a babysitter or a nanny, you can show kids the importance of nurturing nature by doing some of these earthy activities — while sharing why they're important and getting a little dirty at the same time.

 Who wants to play a game?
-Take some trash bags and rubber gloves and let's see who fills their bag the fastest!
+Head to the local park, take some trash bags and rubber gloves and let's see who fills their bag with garbage the fastest!
 Sound like fun?
-Picking up is never the best part of a playdate>, but putting kids to work cleaning up an area they use often teaches a fantastic lesson on giving back and helping the planet.
+Picking up is never the best part of a playtime, but putting kids to work cleaning up an area they use often teaches a fantastic lesson on giving back and helping the planet.
 Plus, they get to play when they're done.

 Nothing makes plants grow like some fresh compost.
 Get dirty by collecting weeds, leaves, dying plants and some kitchen waste like veggies, fruits and coffee grinds.
 Mix them all up.
 Place them in an area of your yard to let them decompose.
 This will be the perfect treat to spread over your plants and grass during the spring and summer.

-Finding an excuse to make Rice Krispies treats is always great.
-Your kids will love sculpting a globe out of the yummy cereal and covering it with green and blue sugar.
-As a sweet bonus, try putting some gummy creatures on the earth too!
+No one ever needs an excuse to make rice cereal marshmallow treats.
+This time, turn the recipe into a sculpting project.
+Your kids will love shaping the yummy mix into a globe and covering it with green and blue sugar.
+As a sweet bonus, try putting some gummy creatures on the earth treat too!

 Who doesn't love playing a detective?
-Go to the same spot of your yard or front steps three different times during the day breakfast, lunch and dinner, and take notice of nature around you.
+Go to the same spot of your yard or front steps three different times (say, around breakfast, lunch and dinner), and take notice of nature around you.
 What do you hear?
 See?
 Smell?
 How are the leaves?
 Where is the sun?
-What animals do you see -- find any tracks?
+What animals do you see — find any tracks?
 Have kids discuss or draw a picture at each time.
 Then compare the differences.